Vober Hat

 Vober Hat (ভবের হাট) is a Bangladeshi drama television series written by Masum Reza and directed by Salauddin Lavlu.
-It has 106 episodes which ran on Channel I from 2006-2007.
+It has 106 episodes which ran on Channel i from 2006-2007.
 It has a rural setting, depicting colourful lifestyles of a rural village.
 This drama stars Humayun Faridi, ATM Shamsuzzaman, Wahida Mollick Jolly, Chanchal Chowdhury, Salauddin Lavlu, Fazlur Rahman Babu, Mosharraf Karim, Tania, Diti and Bonna Mirza.

 Plot

 Vober Hat is a story situated in the village of Vobhodia and the play follows the story of two brothers, Harem Kha and Marem Kha, who have cut off all ties for 25 years over a trivial incident.
-These two brothers have not talked or looked at each other for 25 years and so instead they both use their own workers to talk to each other.
-(Nata is the worker for Marem Kha and Adidludin is the worker for Harem Kha.)
+These two brothers have not talked or looked at each other for 25 years, so instead they both use their own workers to talk to each other.
+(Nata is the worker for Marem Kha and Adiluddin is the worker for Harem Kha.)

 Harem Kha (the younger brother) and his wife Angoori have two daughters, Goina and Ayna.
 Goina and Ayna are both college students, but as the elder sister, Goina has failed her final exams one after the other for two years.
-To stop Goina from failing any more, Harem Kha hires his relative Fisa to tutor his two daughters, plus Khushboo who also attends their College.
-Fisa is widely known around the whole village for being a Champion Tutor, but, only for females.
-So Fisa soon enough falls in deep love with Goina, but the third student, Khushboo falls even deeper for Fisa, very secretly.
+To stop Goina from failing any more, Harem Kha hires his relative Fiza to tutor his two daughters, plus Khushboo who also attends their College.
+Fiza is widely known around the whole village for being a Champion Tutor, but, only for females.
+So Fiza soon enough falls in deep love with Goina, but the third student, Khushboo falls even deeper for Fiza, very secretly.

 Marem Kha (the older brother) has two sons, Bhashan Kha and Ashan Kha.
 Marem Kha was married, but his wife had passed when his two sons were young.
 Bhashan Kha is the older brother out of the two siblings, and is the only person in the whole village of Vobhodia to ever go to University.

 Roomali is the younger sister of Marem Kha and Harem Kha, but she lives at Marem Kha's house.
-Roomali's Husband had left Roomali and ran away and never returned, but Roomali is not forgetting her husband to easily and she often goes out aimlessly looking for him.
+Roomali's Husband had left Roomali and ran away and never returned, but Roomali is not forgetting her husband so easily and she often goes out aimlessly looking for him.

 However, the two brothers' offspring seek a family reunion and Bhashan Kha falls in love with the elder sister, Goina and Ashan Kha falls for the younger sister, Ayna.
 Harem Kha and Marem Kha find out that something is happening between their kids and are both determined to split them using threats, rules and even spying on each other's children.